G7 states vow to wipe out Ebola but offer little concrete action

+* Aerie Pharmaceuticals reports first quarter 2017 financial results and provides business update

-KRUEN, Germany Leaders of the Group of Seven industrial nations pledged on Monday to wipe out Ebola but offered little in terms of concrete action, disappointing non-governmental organisations.
+KRUEN, Germany, June 8 Leaders of the Group of Seven industrial nations pledged on Monday to wipe out Ebola but offered little in terms of concrete action, disappointing non-governmental organisations.

 G7 leaders said in a communique at the end of a two-day summit in the Bavarian Alps that they would offer help to at least 60 nations, including in West Africa, over the next five years to help prevent outbreaks from turning into epidemics.